-The kids and I started a conversation the other day about the different types of teachers gifts that a teacher would receive, and we all agreed that a gift which is made by hand has a lot of love in it.
-Coming from such a green family, the kids wanted to gift something that grows and one that can stay on a teachers desk.
+The kids and I started a conversation the other day about the different types of teachers’ gifts that a teacher would receive, and we all agreed that a gift that is made by hand has a lot of love in it.
+Coming from such a green family, the kids wanted to gift something that grows and one that can stay on a teacher’s desk.
 Therefore, we started by making a list of different ways we can gift something that grows and this is the first of our projects.
 We come up in mind some Plant Gifts for Teachers

 DIY succulent jars

 What you’ll need: